Elena Pampoulova

-Her professional tennis career span from 1988 to 2001.
-Pampulova's career-high singles ranking is world No. 62, her career-high doubles ranking is No. 38, both achieved in September 1996.
+Her tennis career spanned from 1988 to 2001.
+Pampoulova's career-high singles ranking is world No. 62, her best doubles ranking is No. 38, both achieved in September 1996.

 Tennis career

 Pampoulova played for Bulgaria and the Bulgaria Fed Cup team from 1988 to 1992.
-Pampulova was one of only three players to represent Bulgaria in tennis at the 1992 Olympics in Barcelona (together with Katerina Maleeva and Magdalena Maleeva).
+Pampoulova was one of only three players to represent Bulgaria in tennis at the 1992 Olympics in Barcelona (together with Katerina Maleeva and Magdalena Maleeva).

 From 1997 to 1999, Elena played for the Germany Fed Cup team.
-She won 13 career titles in singles (one WTA) and 11 titles in doubles (three of them from WTA Tour).
+She won 13 career titles in singles (one WTA Tour) and 11 titles in doubles (three of them from WTA Tour).

 Her first tennis coach was her own mother, Bulgarian tennis player Lubka Radkova.
 Elena's father, Emilian Pampoulov, is also a tennis player.